httpie/cli/docs/README.md

 ```

-If you often deal with cookies in your requests, then chances are you’d appreciate
+If you often deal with cookies in your requests, then you’d appreciate
 the [sessions](#sessions) feature.